nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 The second nuScenes detection challenge will be held at [ICRA 2020](https://www.icra2020.org/).
 The submission period will open April 1 and continue until May 28th, 2020.
 Results and winners will be announced at the [Workshop on Benchmarking Progress in Autonomous Driving](http://montrealrobotics.ca/driving-benchmarks/).
-Note that the [evaluation server](http://evalai.cloudcv.org/web/challenges/challenge-page/356) can still be used to benchmark your results after the challenge period.
+Note that the previous [evaluation server](http://evalai.cloudcv.org/web/challenges/challenge-page/356) can still be used to benchmark your results after the challenge period.

+*Update:* Due to the COVID-19 situation, participants are **not** required to attend in person to be eligible for the prizes.

 ### Workshop on Autonomous Driving, CVPR 2019
 The first nuScenes detection challenge was held at CVPR 2019.